ABOUT

 At the conclusion of Gar’s funeral service on May 26, 2006, former students were invited to step onto risers and sing some of his favorite hymns.
 The risers were quickly filled, and could not accommodate all who came forward to sing.

+The GLCC performed its first concert just seven months later, in December 2006, under the direction of Gar’s daughter, Terolle Turnham, herself a renowned public school music teacher and Minnesota Teacher of the Year.
 Another former high school teacher, William E. White, took over as music director in the spring of 2007.
-Under Mr. White’s direction, the choir grew in number and quality into one of the finest community choirs in Minnesota.
 In the fall of 2010, Mr. White passed the baton on to the current director, Aaron Kapaun, who then held Gar’s former role at Henry Sibley.

 Many of the current singers never knew Gar personally; but most were inspired by teachers who, like him, instilled in their students an understanding of the art and science of music, a sense of ethics, and a life-long passion to learn and to sing.